Gowanus Canal: Planning

 In early 2006, the problem of wastewater management arose during a controversy over a planned arena for the Brooklyn Nets in nearby downtown Brooklyn.
 The project, at that point called Pacific Park, was to include a basketball arena and 17 skyscrapers.
 The resulting sewage would flow into antiquated combined sewers that can overflow when it rains.
 The Gowanus Canal has 14 combined sewer overflow points.
 The fear was the additional wastewater from the arena would lead to more frequent overflows in the canal.

 In March 2009, the EPA proposed that the canal be listed as a Superfund cleanup site.
 The New York State Department of Environmental Conservation (NYSDEC) supported this action.
 It had requested help from the EPA to address the canal's environmental problems.
 In May 2009, the city stepped forward to oppose the Superfund listing.
 For the first time it offered to produce a Gowanus cleanup plan that would match the work of a Superfund cleanup, but with a promise to accomplish it faster.
 The city said it could now achieve a faster cleanup than the EPA.
 It would fund the cleanup through taxpayer dollars from the state and city levels, while the EPA would seek its funding from the polluters.
 The nonprofit Gowanus Canal Conservancy was also founded in 2009, creating partnerships with the EPA, the NYCDEP, groups such as Riverkeeper, and universities such as Cornell and Rutgers.
 On March 4, 2010, the EPA announced that it had placed the Gowanus Canal on its Superfund National Priorities List.
-Following this, the USACE halted their study immediately, giving all their research to the EPA.
+Following this, the Corps of Engineers halted its study immediately, giving all its research to the EPA.